 This document does not contain all possible side effects and others may occur.
 Check with your physician for additional information about side effects.

 What Other Drugs Interact with Potassium Acid Phosphate?

-Potassium Acid Phosphate moderate interactions with at least 107 different drugs.
+- Potassium Acid Phosphate has moderate interactions with at least 107 different drugs.

 This document does not contain all possible interactions.
 Therefore, before using this product, tell your doctor or pharmacist of all the products you use.
 Keep a list of all your medications with you, and share the list with your doctor and pharmacist.
 Check with your physician if you have health questions or concerns.